The realization space of an unstable coalgebra: Introduction

 \section{Introduction}

 Let $p$ be a prime and $C$ an unstable (co)algebra over the Steenrod algebra $\mathcal{A}_p$.
-The realization problem asks whether $C$ is isomorphic to the (co)homology of a topological space $X$.
-In case the answer turns out to be affirmative, one may further ask how many such spaces $X$ there are up to homology equivalence.
+The realization problem asks whether $C$ is isomorphic to the singular $\mathbb{F}_p$-(co)homology of a topological space $X$.
+In case the answer turns out to be affirmative, one may further ask how many such spaces $X$ there are up to $\mathbb{F}_p$-homology equivalence.
 The purpose of this work is to study a moduli space of topological realizations associated with a given unstable coalgebra $C$.
-We approximate this moduli space by a tower of spaces which can be determined in terms of cohomological invariants of $C$.
-In fact, the same setup works for rational coefficients.
-We thus unify the picture in positive and zero characteristics.
-As a consequence, this decomposition gives obstruction theories for the existence and uniqueness of topological realizations where the obstructions are defined by Andr\'{e}-Quillen cohomology classes.
+Our results give a description of this moduli space in terms of a tower of spaces which are determined by cohomological invariants of $C$.
+As a consequence, we obtain obstruction theories for the existence and uniqueness of topological realizations, where the obstructions are defined by Andr\'{e}-Quillen cohomology classes.
 These obstruction theories recover and sharpen results of Blanc~\cite{Blanc:coalg}.
-A comparison with Bousfield's paper~\cite{Bou:obstructions} is work in progress.
+Moreover, our results apply also to the case of rational coefficients.
+We thus provide a unified picture of the theory in positive and zero characteristics.
 Let us start by briefly putting the problem into historical perspective.
-In the rational context, at least if one restricts to simply connected objects, such realizations always exist by celebrated theorems of Quillen~\cite{Quillen:rational} and Sullivan~\cite{sullivan:infinitesimal}.
-In contrast, there are many deep non-realization theorems known in positive characteristic: some of the most notable ones are by Adams~\cite{Adams:Hopf-invariant}, Liulevicius~\cite{Liulevicius:cyclic-powers}, Ravenel~\cite{Ravenel:Arf}, Hill/Hopkins/Ravenel~\cite{HHR:Kervaire}, Schwartz~\cite{Schwartz:apropos} and Gaudens/Schwartz~\cite{Gaudens-Schwartz}.
+The realization problem was explicitly posed by Steenrod in~\cite{Steenrod:cohomology-algebra}.
+In the rational context, at least if one restricts to simply-connected objects, such realizations always exist by celebrated theorems of Quillen~\cite{Quillen:rational} and Sullivan~\cite{sullivan:infinitesimal}.
+In contrast, there are many deep non-realization theorems known in positive characteristic: some of the most notable ones are by Adams~\cite{Adams:Hopf-invariant}, Liulevicius~\cite{Liulevicius:cyclic-powers}, Ravenel~\cite{Ravenel:Arf}, Hill-Hopkins-Ravenel~\cite{HHR:Kervaire}, Schwartz~\cite{Schwartz:apropos}, and Gaudens-Schwartz~\cite{Gaudens-Schwartz}.